 Leadership is situational and inspirational.
 From day one, we can take the lead when we have the knowledge and vantage point to influence the best decision.
 Our best leaders are good teammates: inspiring us, offering feedback & supporting each other.

 Expertise goes beyond title.
 We believe that the pursuit of mastering a craft is a lifelong journey.
 Consistently practicing and stretching beyond your comfort zone will ultimately outperform natural-born talent.
 The key is to be driven, committed, and passionate about what you’re doing.

 Teachers share their knowledge and value learning from others.
 Our collaborative environment enables clear communication and encourages giving & receiving peer feedback.
 When we teach, both parties’ abilities and understanding grows in tandem.

 Ownership is a mindset that is empowering and rewarding; it is the key to our success.
 We treat every product we build as if it were our own and balance short-term wins with long-term success.
 Our self-directed culture allows our teams to take responsibility for their decisions and gives them the freedom to shape their own futures.

 Partners tell us we act like owners, not renters.
 Our slippers symbolize our Ownership Mentality.

 Renters wear shoes at home, but an owner takes them off as they come through the door.
 We wear slippers in the office for the same reason.
-Source Allies feels like home, and we treat our projects as if they’re our own – looking out for clients for the long term.
+Source Allies feels like home, and we treat our projects as if they’re our own – looking out for partners for the long term.